Water is wet. The sky is blue. Babies eat at night. These are basic facts of life.

 If, after reading this, you feel confident that your baby’s night feedings aren’t necessary, the question remains: what should you do about it?
 How can you solve this problem?

 That’s up to you, of course; there are many ways to sleep train your baby and change her sleep associations so that she is able to fall asleep without help and stay asleep until she is truly hungry and ready to eat.
 But sleep training can be an overwhelming task.
 That’s why we created The Baby Sleep Site®, and it’s why we are here to help!
-If you want personalized help for your baby’s sleep from a trained sleep consultant, browse our list of consultation packages and and choose the one that looks best for your unique situation.
+If you want personalized help for your baby’s sleep from a trained sleep consultant, browse our list of consultation packages and choose the one that looks best for your unique situation.

 Click here to learn how you can connect one-on-one with a sleep consultant.